 The MSc SIPM is innovative in conception, as reflected in curriculum design.
-Six of the eight taught modules (two-thirds of the programme) are double-weighted (10 ECTS), each with 48 contact hours.
-There are 36 classroom hours on a weekly basis, and 12 hours dedicated to bespoke practical learning events such as skills workshops and company visits.
-This enables the integration of theoretical rigour in the knowledge domain with the application of knowledge through applied, experiential activities.
-This dual theory-applied dimension is also evident in the Research Project, where the intellectual rigour of a dissertation is combined with primary empirical data to validate and/or extend theoretical foundations.
+Many of the classroom hours are dedicated to bespoke practical learning events such as skills workshops and company visits.
+This enables the integration of theoretical rigour in the knowledge domain with the application of knowledge through applied, experiential activities and projects.

 The Nelipak Prize for Top Performing Student in the MSc Strategy, Innovation & People Management in 2021/22 was awarded to Martin Kelley.
 The award was presented by Joe Holland, CEO of Nelipak Healthcare Packaging, the award sponsors, also in attendance were Prof Alma McCarthy Head of J.E.
 Cairnes School of Business & Economics and Professor of Public Sector Management at the University of Galway, Dr. Majella Giblin Senior Lecturer in the Management Discipline at J.E.
 Cairnes School of Business and Economics, Dr. Rachel Hilliard Senior Lecturer Dept. of Managementand at J.E.
 Cairnes School of Business and Economics and Patricia Walsh External Engagement & Alumni Relations Manager at University of Galway.